OpenTermsArchive/engine/README.md

 #### fetcher

+Fetcher gives the ability to fetch a url and retrieve its mime type and content.

-You can use the fetcher in your code by using
+You can use the fetcher in your code by using:

-`import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser, FetchDocumentError } from "open-terms-archive/fetcher"`
+`import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser, FetchDocumentError } from 'open-terms-archive/fetcher'`

+Documentation on how to use is provided as JSDoc within `./src/archivist/fetcher/index.js`.

 ## Using locally